 As your therapist for children and families

 Do you feel disconnected from your child?
 Are you worried that life’s difficulties have driven a wedge between your child and their full potential?
-Many problems can interrupt family relationships and interfere with a child’s ability to succeed — including trauma, disease, disability, bullying, family conflict, and more.
+Many problems can interrupt family relationships and interfere with a child’s ability to thrive — including trauma, disease, disability, bullying, family conflict, and more.
 These problems can pull family members away from one another and would shake any parent’s confidence.
 When that happens, family therapy and play therapy can provide a safe and healthy way for you and your child to work through even the most challenging problems, and to learn new ways to connect and heal.
 For older “children” who are now adolescents or young adults, individual talk therapy provides a safe place for them to process their feelings, learn coping skills, and build healthy relationships with family and peers.

 As your child’s therapist, my goal will be to facilitate healing and relationship repair in the most natural way possible for children, through play.
 For decades, play therapy has been helping children and families to process trauma, conflict, and other adversities to achieve deep neurological healing in a safe and comfortable way.
 As your family’s therapist, my goal will be to help you regain your parenting confidence and get back in touch with the insight I believe you already have so that you and your family can reconnect with authenticity, warmth, and a restored sense of fun.

-As your individual or couples therapist
+As your individual or family therapist

 My professional background and certifications

-In my free time, I enjoy reading about child development, psychology, playing with my dog and cat, spending time with friends, and keeping my body active and strong.
+In my free time, I enjoy reading about child development, psychology, playing with my dog and cat, spending time with friends, gardening, and keeping my body active and strong.

 Endorsement by Practice Owner, Dr. Emily Cook